-As one of central America’s most developed cities, Panama City is a popular travel hub with plenty of great things to do for all types of travellers.
-Whether in town in business, in transit to another destination in the Americas, on a cruise or enjoying some classic sightseeing, it’s well-worth spending at least a day exploring the bustling metropolis which seamlessly blends old with new.
-The result is the type of place where you can spend a morning exploring the centuries-old historic centre, spot monkeys in the afternoon, and spend the evening watching the sunset from the rooftop of a glitzy skyscraper, cocktail in hand.
+As one of central America’s most developed cities and a popular travel hub, there are plenty of great things to do in Panama City, Panama.
+Whether in town in business, in transit to another destination in the Americas, on a cruise or enjoying some classic sightseeing, the city is worth visiting to spend at least a day exploring the bustling metropolis, which seamlessly blends old with new.
+The result is the type of place where you can spend a morning exploring the centuries-old historic centre, spot monkeys in the afternoon, and spend the evening watching the sunset from the rooftop of a glitzy skyscraper with a cocktail in hand.

-For those who find themselves short on time, here are some of the best things to do in Panama City, Panama in just one day.
+For those who find themselves short on time, here’s how to spend one day in Panama City.